-You see, there’s so much to see and do, whatever the time of year, with summer and winter festivals, excellent conditions in spring and autumn (fall) for outdoor activities, and culture and history that is not dependent on the season or the weather.
+There’s just so much to see and do, any time of year, with summer and winter events, festivals, excellent conditions during spring and autumn (fall) for outdoor activities.
+But, getting to know our culture and history is not dependent on the season or the weather.

 So, unless you’re looking for a couple of weeks lying on a beach with sun, sea and sand, then Scotland offers the ideal solution for the perfect holiday.
-Our weather can be pretty changeable, but it’s not that bad.
-Anyway, there’s so much going on you probably won’t mind.
-Let’s see what’s on throughout the year, and hopefully we’ll get the answer to when’s the best time for YOU to visit.
+OK, our weather can be a little changeable, but it’s really not very bad.
+Anyway, there’s so much going on that you probably won’t mind.
+So, let’s take a look at what’s happening throughout the year, and hopefully we’ll get the answer to when’s the best time for YOU to visit Scotland.

-Spring : A beautiful time of year to visit Scotland for clean fresh air, and to see the mountains, lochs and countryside in all their scenic splendour.
+SPRING is a beautiful time of year to visit Scotland for our clean fresh air, plants and flowers, and to see the mountains, lochs and countryside in all their scenic splendour.

-An ideal time for outdoor actvities like hiking, cycling, fishing, golfing and sea kayaking.
-Great too, for Coach Tours, to explore our castles with their history and stories of ghosts, maybe take in a whisky tour and sample the finest malt whiskey, or visit our many attractions.
+It’s also an ideal time for outdoor activities like hiking, cycling, fishing, golfing and sea kayaking.
+Great too, for one of our popular Scotland Tours, visiting some of our castles, take a whisky tour, attend some of our events, or visit some of our many attractions.

-Summer : Another nice time to visit Scotland, and to be honest, some years there’s not much of a difference weather wise, from spring to summer.
+SUMMER is another nice time to visit Scotland, and to be perfectly honest, some years there’s not too much of a difference weather wise, from spring to summer.

-Summer also has a full calendar of Highland Games, including the North Berwick International Highland Games, and the Cowal Gathering, the largest of the Games events, and the finale of the season is the Braemar Gathering.
+Summer also has a full calendar of Highland Games, including the North Berwick International Highland Games, and the Cowal Gathering, the largest of the Games events, and the pick of the season is the Braemar Gathering, with royal attendance.

-Winter : With winter approaching, many tourists visit Scotland to sample the shopping experience that Glasgow and Edinburgh have to offer.
+WINTER: When winter is approaching, many tourists visit Scotland just to sample the shopping experience that the cities of Glasgow and Edinburgh have to offer.

-Many visitors come for the skiing in Scotland, to enjoy the fantastic slopes and stunning scenery, but there’s no rush to get here in January or February, because we can sometimes get snowfalls until March.
+We also have many visitors coming for the skiing in Scotland, to enjoy the fantastic slopes and stunning scenery, but there’s no rush to get here in January or February, because the good news is, we can sometimes get snowfalls right up until Easter.

 That covers the seasons and the events that take place at certain times of the year, but much of what Scotland has to offer can be sampled at any time.
 Outdoor activities are available all year, as are a host of attractions, shopping, nightlife, and the scenery.

 You will get a warm welcome no matter what time of year you visit Scotland, and you will be fascinated with our history and culture.
-So to go back to the question : When is the best time to visit?
-I think the answer is obvious: You have to answer that for yourself.
+So, back to the question : When is the best time to visit?
+I think the answer is, it depends on your personal interests.